 DAY 4 – 5: ORANGE RIVER

 The Orange River is the longest river in South Africa and creates a natural border to Namibia.
 Seen from above, the river forms a green ribbon winding its way through the desert and towering mountains of the Richtersveld National Park.
-Our canoe trip will follow the river at a relaxed pace, allowing guests to enjoy the tranquillity of the surrounding views.
+After breakfast on the second morning our canoe trip will follow the river at a relaxed pace, allowing guests to enjoy the tranquillity of the surrounding views.

 In the late afternoon we will return to our accommodation to relax and enjoy the surrounding beauty.